liaoheng/gradle-mvn-push/README.md

 gradle-mvn-push
 ===============

-See this blog post for more context on this 'library': [http://chris.banes.me/2013/08/27/pushing-aars-to-maven-central/](http://chris.banes.me/2013/08/27/pushing-aars-to-maven-central/).
+See this blog post for more context on this `library`: [http://chris.banes.me/2013/08/27/pushing-aars-to-maven-central/](http://chris.banes.me/2013/08/27/pushing-aars-to-maven-central/).

 ## Usage

+> Required gradle > 7.3.3

 ### 1. Have a working Gradle build
 This is upto you.